MaelPorts/MaelPorts/README.md

 ---

 ## 🔭 Currently Working On
+- **NutritionalApp** - A web-based application that help users plan their meals more efficiently
-- **WinCounter** - A FIFA win tracking app for friends and local tournaments
+- **WinCounter** - A win tracking app for friends and local tournaments
-- **LeetCode** - Exploring modern web development practices
+- **LeetCode** - Improving logical thinking and efficiency

 ## 🌱 Currently Learning
 - Advanced TypeScript patterns